Ishmael Marika

 Ishmael Marika (born 1991) is a Yolngu (also written Yolŋu) musician, filmmaker, director and producer.
 His installations have been exhibited in many of Australia's most important museums, including the Museum of Contemporary Art in Sydney and the Art Gallery of South Australia in Adelaide.
 He is currently the Creative Director for the pre-eminent Indigenous media unit in Australia, the Mulka Project, based at Buku-Larrnggay Mulka Art Centre at Yirrkala in Northeast Arnhem Land.
 The Mulka Project seeks to preserve and disseminate the sacred languages and cultural practices of the Yolngu people by collecting and archiving photographs, audio and video.
+It has also received global recognition from academics and museums as a leading example of Indigenous-led digital archiving.
+Under Marika’s direction, the Mulka Project has developed a vast digital archive housing ceremonial footage, oral histories, and language recordings.
+The project also exemplifies what scholars call the “Indigenous hybrid economy,” blending cultural production, local employment, and digital innovation to support sustainable livelihoods in remote communities.

 Life

 Ishmael was born in Nhulunbuy, Australia, to mother Yalmakany Marawili, and father Gary Waninya (also written Wanyubi) Marika.
 His mother is a Yirralka Ranger and exhibited artist, and sister to Djambawa Marawili.
-His father is a prominent artist who has an Order of Australia for services to Indignous Health.
+His father is a prominent artist who has an Order of Australia for services to Indigenous Health.
 His mother's side of the family belongs to the Madarrpa clan and his father's side belongs to the Rirratjingu clan.
 His maternal grandmother is Dhudu Djapu.
 His paternal grandfather's side is Dhalwangu.
 Ishmael's father is also an elder of the Rirratjingu clan and his grandfather, Milirrpum, represented his people as the lead plaintiff in the first Land Rights case —Milirrpum v Nabalco Pty Ltd, also known as the Gove Land Rights Case, in 1971.
+Marika’s paternal and maternal lineage places him within a long-standing Yolngu tradition of ceremonial authority, land custodianship, and legal activism.